cchdo/exchange/docs/ctd.rst

 Structure of ZIP CTD Archives
 -----------------------------
-Since exchange CTD files only contain one profile, it is convient to package them into entire an archive containing an entire cruise.
+Since exchange CTD files only contain one profile, it is convent to package them into entire an archive containing an entire cruise.
-The archve format exchange uses is zip, specifically PKZIP 2.0.
+The archive format exchange uses is zip, specifically PKZIP 2.0.
-The zip archive allows for a large varity of structure so it is nessessary to define the structure here.
+The zip archive allows for a large variety of structure so it is necessary to define the structure here.

 Exchange CTD zip files MUST contain a flattened structure, that is, only files with no directory paths.
 The files within the zip SHOULD be in the same order in which the stations were done.
-Usually this means the filenames contain numerical information reguarding the station order.
+Usually this means the filenames contain numerical information regarding the station order.
-All the files within the zip MUST have the ``_ct1.csv`` file extention.
+All the files within the zip MUST have the ``_ct1.csv`` file extension.

 Here is an example a correct ctd exchange zip archive (the output of ``unzip -l``):